 A surplus of petrol for domestic consumption in Venezuela has contributed to massive traffic problems in the capital of Caracas.

-A surplus of petrol for domestic consumption in Venezuela has contributed to massive traffic problems in the capital of Caracas.
+Background: A surplus of petrol for domestic consumption in Venezuela has contributed to massive traffic problems in the capital of Caracas.
 The city's road system can't cope with an increasing number of private cars.
 Though the cost of imported cars is still high, petrol is only eighteen cents a litre (sixty-eight cents a US Gallon).
 The government's short term solution is to order selected private cars off the roads for one day a week to try to ease traffic congestion.

 SYNOPSIS: This kind of traffic density is a common sight in the Venezuelan capital, plagued by a lock of planning that includes a desperate transportation problem.
 Public transport is almost non-existent, though a subway system is under construction.
 The Venezuelan budget is seventy percent financed by oil earnings, and there is lots of patrol for local motorists.

 But plenty of cheap petrol means that drivers can pilot their thirsty, American-designed cars, and this leads to constant traffic jams and a high level of exhaust fumes.
 And the government hasn't yet provided a real alternative to people driving their own cars as a means of getting around.